 The extent to which to you accept the Audi A4 allroad (allroad is lowercase at Audi’s insistence) as a crossover is a matter for conversation over beer.
 What matters here is the extent to which the A4 allroad can be considered a well-built, practical, and rewarding vehicle—and it is very much all of those things.

-With the Q3 and Q5 compact and midsize crossovers already in the lineup, Audi wouldn’t seem to need another small ute in the lineup, but the German maker clearly sees need for something a little sportier and closer to the ground.
+With the Q3 and Q5 compact and midsize crossovers already in the lineup, Audi wouldn’t seem to need another small ute, but the German maker clearly sees need for something a little sportier and closer to the ground.

 Compared to the A4 sedan lineup—which includes three models, three engines, and multiple trim levels—the allroad is limited to a single model with a single drivetrain, and just three trim levels.
 Offered for 2017, and repeated for 2018–new models are now rolling onto dealer lots–are Premium, Premium Plus, and Prestige trim levels.